Gary M. Burge: Early life and education

 Gary M. Burge attended the University of California, Riverside, where he studied political science and religious studies, followed by a year at the American University of Beirut, Lebanon, where he studied at the Near East School of Theology.
 Following graduation from the University of California, Riverside, he earned an M.Div. degree from Fuller Theological Seminary and a Ph.D. in New Testament Studies at King's College, Aberdeen University, Scotland, working under I. Howard Marshall.
 His dissertation, The Anointed Community: The Holy Spirit in the Johannine Community was published in 1987.

 Professional background

 Burge specializes in the contextual and historical background of the New Testament.
 His research has centered on the gospels, in particular the Fourth Gospel, about which he has published numerous books and articles.
 He is a regular teacher at Willow Creek Community Church in South Barrington, Illinois, and a frequent speaker at churches and conferences.
 After 25 years at Wheaton College, he moved in 2017 to Calvin Theological Seminary in Grand Rapids, Michigan, USA.
+In 2023 Burge retired from Calvin and today is adjunct professor of New Testament.